-We have audited the Sacramento Metropolitan Air Quality Management District's (District) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the District's major federal programs for the year ended June 30, 2021.
-The District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Sacramento Metropolitan Air Quality Management District's (District) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on the District's major federal program for the year ended June 30, 2022.
+The District's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.